Mannok: Financial Services

 QUINN Direct Insurance Limited (QUINN Financial Services) was a general insurance company that was established in Ireland in 1996 by the Quinn Group.
 The company expanded and opened an office on O'Connell Street, Dublin, in 1997.
 In March 2003, Ian Pearson, Minister for Enterprise, Trade and Investment, announced the opening of the new offices in Enniskillen.
 The company moved into the UK Commercial business, where it operated through its Salford Quays office in Manchester from 2003.

 QUINN Life Direct was launched in 2000 as an entity separate from Quinn Insurance.
 It offered financial services to customers in Ireland and its core business consisted of investments, savings, pensions and retirement plans; however, the company also offered pensions and savings under the "Freeway" brand.
 In February 2007, QUINN Healthcare entered the Irish health insurance market with the completion of its takeover of BUPA Ireland Limited's business.

-In October 2008, the Irish Financial Regulator required Quinn Insurance Limited to pay a monetary penalty of over €3 million for failure to notify the Regulator before providing loans to related companies.
+In October 2008, the Financial Regulator required Quinn Insurance Limited to pay a monetary penalty of over €3 million for failure to notify the Regulator before providing loans to related companies.

 Consultancy firm Thomas Carroll, posted on its website that Quinn Insurance was placed into "Provisional Administration" on 30 March 2010 by the Irish Financial Regulator.
 The article stated:

 The Irish Times reports that Council for the regulator said that the company had "significantly breached" its solvency ratios in recent months.
 Further concern arose following the disclosure that subsidiaries of Quinn Insurance made guarantees in relation to the group's asset which had the effect of reducing the insurer's assets by 448m euros.

 QUINN Financial Services was banned from continuing business in the UK, although it was still free to transact business in Ireland.
 On 15 April 2010, the Irish Times reported that Quinn Insurance decided not to fight the appointment of a permanent administrator.

 In February 2012 Irish Life and Permanent took over the majority of Quinn's life assurance and pension business.